Magic Pockets: Development and release

 Magic Pockets was developed by The Bitmap Brothers and published by Renegade Software.
 Described as their first attempt at a "cutesy platform game", inspirations game came from Super Mario Bros., Rainbow Islands, and Flood.
 With Renegade Software being part of music company Rhythm King, a remix version of Doin' the Do by Betty Boo was used for the game's opening.

 The game was played in-between cartoons on the Saturday morning television series Motormouth.
 Viewers would call in to play the game through commands they would give.

 Reception

 Magic Pockets received generally positive reviews from video game critics.

 Legacy

-A Game Boy Advance version of Magic Pockets was announced in 2002, but it was never released.
+A Game Boy Advance version of Magic Pockets was announced in 2002, but was never released.